The Paddle Steamer Preservation Society (PSPS) exists to support the preservation of paddle steamers and their history.

 - Spouses and children have automatic rights to a proportion of an estate in Scotland, whereas in England & Wales a claim would have to be taken to court if they did not consider appropriate provision had been made for them.

-Please contact our Treasurer if you require any assistance with including a legacy for PSPS in your will.
+Please contact our Treasurer here if you require any assistance with including a legacy for PSPS in your Will.

 We are extremely grateful for every legacy or gift we receive, and we always do our upmost to honour any wishes that are expressed.